Designing Privacy-aware Internet of Things Applications: Evaluation

 We encouraged participants to ask as many question as possible about the case studies and application requirements.
 This means that participants could have asked any question regarding privacy requirements if they wanted to.
 Some of the commonly asked questions are discussed later in this paper.
 We gave them 50 minutes to complete the IoT application designs for the three use cases provided.
-However, the time limit was given as a guidance and we did not enforce it.
-The actual time of each study was varied based the the amount taken by the participants on each phase.
+However, the time limit was only a guide to the participants and was not enforced.
+The actual time taken for each study varied based on the time taken by the participants on each phase.
 So the actual total time varied between 1 hour and 15 minutes to 2 hours.
 We always allowed each participant to naturally progress through their designs without rushing them through each phase.
 After the designs were completed, we asked the participants to explain their designs and briefly justify their design decisions.

-\textbf{Round 2:} Next, we gave participants a ten minute introduction on privacy.
-In order to achieve consistency, accuracy, and a well recognised description of privacy and related challenges, we selected two videos\footnote{What Is Privacy? (youtube.com/watch?v=zsboDBMq6vo)} \footnote{Big Data (youtube.com/watch?v=HOoKhnvoYkU)} from You Tube produced and published by \textit{Privacy International} (www.privacyinternational.org).
+\textbf{Round 2 (WithPrivacy)-} \textit{IoT application design with guidance to consider privacy but without privacy guidelines}:Next, we gave participants a ten minute introduction on privacy.
+In order to achieve consistency, accuracy, and a well recognised description of privacy and related challenges, we selected two videos\footnote{What Is Privacy? (youtube.com/watch?v=zsboDBMq6vo)} \footnote{Big Data (youtube.com/watch?v=HOoKhnvoYkU)} from YouTube produced and published by \textit{Privacy International} (www.privacyinternational.org).
 The objective of showing these videos to each participant was to provoke them to think about privacy and help them to recall their past experiences and knowledge of dealing with privacy issues.
 This was intended to help them with the next task.
 It is important to note that we did not provide any additional material on privacy at this stage.

 Next, we asked the participants to refine their previous IoT application designs further to protect user privacy.
 Similar to the previous round, questions were welcomed.
 We gave the participants 20 minutes to refine the IoT application designs for the three use cases provided.
 For Round 2, they wrote in a different colour to round 1, which enabled us to distinguish the design activities from each round clearly.
-After the revisions were made, we asked the participants to explain their revised designs and how they improved the privacy protection.
+After the revisions were made, we asked the participants to explain their revised designs and how they improved privacy protection.